This site requires a more recent version of Adobe Flash Player to function properly.

 HP is the global leader in the PC market

-HP is by far the largest PC vendor in the world with over 16% market share in 2012.
-The company derives nearly 15% of its value from the PC business (the Personal Systems Group or PSG).
+HP is the second largest PC vendor in the world with over 19% market share in 2014.
+The company derives nearly 13% of its value from the PC business (the Personal Systems Group or PSG).
 With HP now committed to revive its PC business, we expect the company will hold on to its leading market share going forward by investing into R&D and coming up with innovative products.

-Competitors such as Lenovo have closed the gap and even surpassed HP in certain segments, but it is still one of the top players in the global PC market.
+Competitors such as Lenovo have surpassed HP in many segments, but it is still one of the top players in the global PC market.

 Rising Popularity of tablets and HP's renewed focus on PCs

 With the launch of Apple's iPad in 2010, the demand for tablet PCs has increased at a rapid rate.
 We believe that this trend will continue as both phone and PC manufacturers like RIM, Motorola Mobility, Samsung, HP and Dell enter into the tablet market in a big way.

 HP re-entered the market in 2013 with tablet devices based on Windows and Android platform.
 These tablets are targeting both consumers as well as enterprises.
 If HP manages to capture mind and market share this time with its Windows and android based tablets, there could be a tremendous upside potential to the firm.

 Consulting has High Exposure to Discretionary IT Spend